devNadaZain/Shopping-App/README.md

    flutter run
    ```

-4. **Switch language:**
+4. **Switch language or theme:**

-   - Change your device/emulator language to Arabic to see RTL and Arabic text.
+   - Use the language and theme switch buttons in the app bar on any screen.
-   - All UI and validation messages will appear in Arabic automatically.
+   - All UI and validation messages will appear in the selected language instantly.
+   - All colors and backgrounds will adapt to the selected theme instantly.

 5. **Assets & Fonts:**
    - All required assets and fonts are included in the repository.